 There are many types of child care available:

-Day care programs serve infants, toddlers and pre-school-aged children.
+Daycare programs serve infants, toddlers, and preschool-aged children.

 Family day homes offer care in a private residence.
-There are typically six or fewer children, including the caregiver’s own children, with one caregiver.
+There are typically six or fewer children, including the caregiver’s children, with one caregiver.

 Group family child care programs offer care in a private residence.
 There are typically between seven and 10 children with two caregivers.

-Out-of-school-care programs operate before and after school, during lunch hours and sometimes when school is closed.
+Out-of-school-care programs operate before and after school, during lunch hours, and sometimes when school is closed.

-Pre-school program that offers child care for four or fewer hours per day for pre-school aged children
+Pre-school program that offers child care for four or fewer hours per day for pre-school aged children.

+Finding the best arrangement for your family takes time and planning, but it is worth the effort.
 You know your child best.
-Think about where he or she will be most comfortable.
+Think about where they will be most comfortable.
 List your needs.
-For example, if your child needs a lot of quiet time, a large, busy centre may not be the best choice.
-Some points to consider are:
+For example, if your child needs quiet time, a large, busy centre may not be the best choice.

 Your child’s age